NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Field construct**
 -------------------

-The central construct (i.e. element) to CF is the :ref:`field construct <CF-data-model>`.
+The central construct (i.e. element) to CF is the :term:`field construct`.
 The field construct, that corresponds to a CF-netCDF data variable, includes all of the metadata to describe it:

     * descriptive properties that apply to field construct as a whole (e.g. the standard name),